-Taste like wax?
+Tastes like wax?
 No.

-Taste like chocolate?
+Tastes like chocolate?
 Yes

 I’m sure those were some of the questions you first thought of when I told you that I’m going to make you eat wax.

 So I guess since I’ve told you that you’re going to eat wax, I should probably tell you why.
 You may not have noticed it, but chocolate isn’t exactly all pretty and shiny as a chocolate bar or chocolate chip.
-We need wax to create that glossy “I’m scrumptious” look and to help the chocolate set.
+We need wax to create that glossy “I’m scrumptious,” look and to help the chocolate set.

 If you want to get all fancy, you can melt more chocolate and paraffin and drizzle over the little guys, but they’ll taste the same either way.

 I’m an aesthetics girl, so I go for it.